luizpvas/explicit/README.md

 To test your endpoints, call `request(schema, params)` and write assertions against the response.
-If the endpoint sends a response that does not match expected format the test fails with `Schema::API::InvalidResponseFormat`.
+If the endpoint sends a response that does not match expected format the test fails with `Schema::API::InvalidResponseFormatError`.

 The response object has a `status`, an integer value for the http status, and `data`, a hash with the response data.